-It wasn’t easy to decide to post route info and GPS data from my trips in Denali National Park.
+It wasn’t easy to decide to post some route info and GPS data from my backcountry trips in Denali National Park.
 The National Park Service asks specifically not to share GPS tracks socially.
-It’s probably the only “rule” I’ve broken when it comes to the park.
+It’s probably the only rule I’ve broken when it comes to the park.
 So, why am I doing it?

-First of all, several books describe and map many of these routes in the park already.
+First of all, several books describe and map these routes in the park already.
 I’m not putting out totally new information.
+I remain committed to not posting any hiking or backcountry travel or photo location information that is not readily available in some form.
 I’m also not the only one putting out this information online, bringing me to my next point: I aim to be a source strongly advocating for responsible travel and Leave No Trace ethics.
-I ask that users not follow my exact tracks but use them as a guide to planning a responsible trip.
-The GPS information is simply a point of reference and posting it provides users with valuable safety information.
+I ask that users not follow my exact tracks (I often won’t post exact GPS tracks for off-trail routes to avoid a trail becoming developed, but others may use them as a guide to planning a responsible trip.

 My goal is to enable people to enjoy and protect the wilderness.
 I hope this content can drown out the massive amount of other information out there with no educational value.
-It’s unfortunate that most visitors to these wild places and National Parks are not aware of how to minimize their impact on the environment and have never heard of Leave No Trace.
-I make sure to include this information and links in every post so that anyone using this guide will see it.
+Unfortunately, most visitors to these wild places and National Parks are unaware of how to minimize their impact on the environment and have never heard of Leave No Trace.
+I make sure to include this information and links in every guide post so that anyone using this guide will see it.

 Probably one of the biggest draws to hike in the Denali National Park is that, without trails, every trip is truly unique.
 Most of my hikes there have started with a guide or route description and have led me toward whatever I find most interesting when I finally get there.
 This is what I encourage others to do.
 Find your own path!